UplandsDynamic/freebsdashboard/README.md

     /usr/local/freebsdashboard/freebsdashboard/settings.py

-Find the DATABASES section in the above file and change the password to match that which you just defined in the setup.mysql file.
+Find the DATABASES section in the above file and change the password to match that which you just defined in the setup.mysql file, for example:

-E.g. 'PASSWORD': 'MyNewDatabasePassword',
+    'PASSWORD': 'MyNewDatabasePassword',

 POST INSTALL
 -------------------

 YOU WILL NEED TO REBOOT YOUR SYSTEM ONCE THE INSTALL SCRIPT HAS COMPLETED.

+Following installation, you will need edit the system_calls.sh file and replace the freebsdashboard user password (default_password) with the one that you set during the install process.

+So, open the following file in a text editor

+    /usr/local/freebsdashoard/static/DefaultConfigFiles/system_calls.sh

+and edit this appropriately:

+    FREEBSDASHBOARD_SYSTEM_PASSWORD='default_password'

-Security of the system may be enhanced thus:
+Security of the system may be further enhanced thus:

 a) If you're looking to lock-down the permissions further, edit /etc/sudoers (visudo) so as to restrict the user